 However, is this desirable scenario currently achievable?
 Are equipment vendors still willing and able to supply the necessary support?
 After all, they need to keep their own and their customers’ employees safe.
 Nevertheless, with careful thought and planning it is still possible to offer a modified support service; one that does ensure employee safety while also abiding by relevant authorities’ recommendations.

 A support strategy for the current situation

-Accordingly, Kohler Uninterruptible Power (KUP) has developed a strategy to help organisations achieve business continuity, covering both maintenance and project services.
-Our remote monitoring services – PowerNSURE for batteries, PowerREPORTER for UPSs, and Remote Generator Monitoring System – are still online, and obviously attractive parts of any maintenance package in the current situation.
+Accordingly, Kohler Uninterruptible Power (KUP) has developed a strategy to help organisations achieve business continuity, covering both UPS maintenance and project services.
+Our remote monitoring services – PowerNSURE for UPS batteries, PowerREPORTER for UPS solutions, and Remote Generator Monitoring System – are still online, and obviously attractive parts of any maintenance package in the current situation.

-KUP’s policies are designed to prevent any employee attending site if suspected of posing a risk to customers, and our Field Service Engineers have been instructed regarding the risks and best practice in relation to COVID-19, including dynamic risk assessment and Safe Methods of Work.
+KUP’s policies are designed to prevent any employee from attending a site if suspected of posing a risk to customers.
+Our Field Service Engineers have been instructed regarding the risks and best practice in relation to COVID-19, including dynamic risk assessment and Safe Methods of Work.
 This includes assessing any environment they attend for its working safety, and being empowered to leave any site they consider unsafe.